 Program overview

-The Bachelor of Arts (Honours) - Computing and the Creative Arts program is designed for students who possess a passion for both computing and the fine arts.
-This innovative program allows students to engage in advanced courses across various disciplines such as Art, Drama, Film, and Music, while also focusing on a solid foundation in Computer Science and Mathematics.
-Students can enrich their education by selecting electives from other Arts areas and interdisciplinary courses.
+The Bachelor of Arts (Honours) - Computing and the Creative Arts program is designed for students who have a passion for both computing and the fine arts.
+This innovative program allows students to engage in advanced courses across various artistic disciplines such as Art, Drama, Film, and Music, while also focusing on a solid foundation in Computer Science and Mathematics.
+Students can enrich their education with electives in other areas of the Arts and interdisciplinary courses.
 Graduates of this program are well-prepared to enter diverse fields, including the entertainment industry, art galleries, museums, multimedia design, and software development for the arts.

-The Bachelor of Arts (Honours) - Computing and the Creative Arts program has a total length of 120 units, which includes core courses and electives.
+The Bachelor of Arts (Honours) - Computing and the Creative Arts program has a total length of 120 units, which includes core courses and a specialized sub-plan.
 The program structure is as follows:

-This program also offers options for students to engage in professional internships, providing valuable real-world experience in their field of study.
+This program also offers options for professional internships, allowing students to gain practical experience in their field of study.

 Featured Experiences

-• Access to state-of-the-art labs and facilities for practical learning.
+- Access to state-of-the-art facilities and resources for creative projects.

 Career Options